cogent3/cogent3/doc/cookbook/alignments.rst

 Collections and Alignments
 --------------------------

-.. authors, Gavin Huttley, Kristian Rother, Patrick Yannul, Tom Elliott
+.. authors, Gavin Huttley, Kristian Rother, Patrick Yannul, Tom Elliott, Jan Kosinski

 For loading collections of unaligned or aligned sequences see :ref:`load-seqs`.